asciidoc3/asciidoc3/README.md

 (which can be almost any type of SGML/XML markup) can be customized and extended by the user.

 ## Prerequisites
-*AsciiDoc3* is written in 100% pure Python3 so you need a Python interpreter (version 3.x).
-Python is installed by default in most Linux distributions.
+*AsciiDoc3* is written in 100% pure Python3 so you need a Python interpreter.
+Python3 is installed by default in most Linux distributions.
 You can download Python from the official Python website https://www.python.org.

 ## Obtaining AsciiDoc3
 Documentation and installation instructions are on the *AsciiDoc3* website https://asciidoc3.org/

+## PyPI / pip
+*AsciiDoc3* can also be obtained here: https://pypi.org/project/asciidoc3.
+Look at the information given at https://asciidoc3.org/pypi.html before installing.

+## AsciiDoc3 and Windows
+*AsciiDoc3* runs on Windows, too (PyPI or zip-File available).
+More infos here https://asciidoc3.org/windows.html

 ## Git
 You can find the up-to-date repo here: https://gitlab.com/asciidoc3/asciidoc3

-## PyPI / PIP
-*AsciiDoc3* can also be obtained here: https://pypi.org/project/asciidoc3.
-Look at the information given at https://asciidoc3.org/pypi.html before installing.

 ## Pelican Plugin Available
 See here https://github.com/getpelican/pelican-plugins/pull/1081 or https://github.com/asciidoc3/pelican-plugins